 The API-first strategy allows businesses to constantly adapt their systems to their users' needs.
 That’s never been more essential than now.
 Now, longer IT initiatives have given way to shorter-term, multi-iterated projects that deliver quick return on investment (ROI).
 MACH is a way to tackle this challenge.
 It allows buying or building of any needed front end, attaching any required third-party apps to it, and connecting it all to the currently used back end.
 Given that the front end is the space where UX is created, the benefits of the MACH approach are clear.
 On top of that, by implementing loyalty programs with a cloud infrastructure, clients can gain full scalability on the one hand.
 On the other hand, it doesn't limit the possibilities of on-premise implementation with an appropriate setup based on Kubernetes.

-As I mentioned earlier, MACH architecture can be implemented gradually by exchanging particular elements one by one.
+As I mentioned earlier, MACH architecture can be implemented gradually by exchanging particular elements one by one in your loyalty management solution.
 However, to make all the processes smooth and in line with the business, the whole operation must start with analyzing the functional demands and setting up the vision.

 Get a weekly dose of actionable tips on how to acquire, engage, and retain your customers